Electric vs Air-Driven Dental Handpieces: Key Differences You Need to Know

 Electric vs Air Driven Dental Handpieces

-One of the most significant distinctions between electric and air-driven handpieces is their speed and torque capabilities.
-Air-driven handpieces are renowned for their blistering speeds, often reaching up to 400,000 revolutions per minute (RPM).
-This high speed makes them ideal for procedures that require rapid material removal, such as cavity preparations or tooth extractions.
-However, the trade-off for this high speed is lower torque, which can cause the handpiece to stall or slow down when encountering resistance from harder materials like crowns or bridges.
+A key distinction between electric and air-driven handpieces lies in their speed and torque capabilities.
+Air-driven handpieces are celebrated for their impressive speeds, often reaching up to 400,000 revolutions per minute (RPM).
+This remarkable speed is advantageous for procedures requiring rapid material removal, such as cavity preparations or tooth extractions.
+However, this high speed comes with a trade-off: lower torque (typically around 20 watts), which can lead to stalling or reduced performance when faced with resistance from harder materials like crowns or bridges.

 Noise and Vibration: Patient Comfort Matters